aidswidjaja/study/tysk.md

 <label class="label label-blue">Aloys</label>

+*This webpage is for close friends who don't know about the service, or friends outside of Aloys to learn about what I do and how they can implement a similar service at their school.*

 # Things You Should Know is a free service to help you stay on top of your assessments, events and co-curricular activities.

 ## • when Assessment Notifications come out